-This can be achieved by using digital technologies — such as the cloud, big data, the Internet of Things, 3D printing, and augmented reality — to fully integrate all the moving parts of a business and hence drive operations and growth.
+This can happen using digital technologies to integrate all moving parts and drive operations and growth fully.
+Digital technologies such as the cloud, big data, the Internet of Things, 3D printing, and augmented reality.

 A report by Deloitte states that Industry 4.0 will change:

-Many businesses are slowly but surely being pushed towards deploying new technologies to accelerate traditional industrial and manufacturing practices, and hence making Industry 4.0 a reality.
+Many businesses are, slowly but surely, pushing towards deploying new technologies to accelerate traditional industrial and manufacturing practices.
+In part, making Industry 4.0 a reality.

-However, there are many who are in fact digitizing rather than digitalizing — two terms that are commonly thought to be interchangeable (they’re not).
+However, many are digitizing rather than digitalizing — two terms that are commonly thought to be interchangeable (they’re not).

 That’s where digitalization comes in, which happens when “digital technologies [are used] to change a business model and provide new revenue and value-producing opportunities.”

 Take counterfeit goods, for instance.
-Previously, companies had to rely on investigation agencies, legal counsel, local sources, distributors, and law enforcement in order to keep track of and monitor counterfeiting.
+Previously, companies had to rely on investigation agencies, legal counsel, local sources, distributors, and law enforcement to keep track of and monitor counterfeiting.

 However, they had no effective way to let their consumers know how to spot counterfeits.
-The problem was twofold: this might potentially reveal trade secrets, and companies would rather not admit publicly they have an issue with counterfeiting.
-With the proliferation of e-commerce, this has only become more difficult for brands as consumers are faced with more platforms to purchase from, and as such, more opportunities to be swindled.
+The problem was twofold.
+This might potentially reveal trade secrets, and companies would rather not admit publicly they have an issue with counterfeiting.
+With the proliferation of e-commerce, this has only become more difficult for brands.
+And consumers are faced with more platforms to purchase from, and as such, more opportunities to be swindled.

 What happens if they decide to digitalize the tracking process?
-The company might place secure QR codes on the tags of their items, which would allow consumers to authenticate the product in question simply by scanning the code with an app.
+For example, the company might place secured QR codes on the tags of their items, which would allow consumers to authenticate the product in question simply by scanning the code with an app.

-In this way, consumers gain the added value of knowing that the product they are purchasing is the real deal through a single, simple step, as opposed to having to search for the information they need.
-Their trust in the company increases, and barriers to purchase are reduced significantly — a win-win scenario.
+In this way, consumers gain the added value of knowing that their purchasing is the real deal.
+Through a single, simple step instead of searching for the information they need.
+As a result, their trust in the company increases, and barriers to purchase are reduced significantly — a win-win scenario.

 The QR code we mentioned previously is, in fact, one of our core ScanTrust products.
-Here, we strongly believe that secure digitalization has immense benefits for any company dealing with physical goods, regardless of the industry that you are in.
+Here, we strongly believe that secure digitalization has immense benefits for any company dealing with physical goods.
+But, again, this is regardless of the industry that you are in.

 As you probably know, product deliveries tend to follow a very standardized process.
-The aforementioned PwC report outlines it as such:
+For example, the aforementioned PwC report outlines it as such:

 Naturally, the report continues, this “rarely happens,” largely due to the lack of transparency between teams and departments.
-None of the “links in the supply chain really understand what any other link is doing, or needs.”
+As a result, none of the “links in the supply chain really understand what any other link is doing.
+Or needs.”

-The vision of Industry 4.0 is to build a digital supply chain that would break down the walls and cause it to be fully transparent to all players involved.
-This would require companies to not only digitize, but to digitalize.
+The vision of Industry 4.0 is to build a digital supply chain.
+One that would break down the walls and cause it to be fully transparent to all players involved.
+This would require companies to not only digitize but to digitalize.

 If your company deals with physical goods, you’ll know that the supply chain is the heart of your business.

-According to the same report by PwC, companies with “highly digitized supply chains and operations” can expect efficiency gains of 4.1 percent, as well as a 2.9 percent increase in revenue, annually.
+According to the same report by PwC, companies with “highly digitized supply chains and operations” can expect efficiency gains of 4.1%, as well as a 2.9% increase in revenue annually.

-In another study by PwC, a third of respondents also say their companies have started to digitize their supply chains, with another 72 percent expecting to have done so five years from now.
+In another study by PwC, a third of respondents also say their companies have started to digitalize their supply chains, with another 72% expecting to have done so five years from now.

-As a supply chain manager, the transparency gained through digitalization will let you detect anomalies occurring anywhere in the chain that might have an effect on supply and demand, and allow you to come up with solutions right away.
+As a supply chain manager, the transparency gained through digitalization will let you detect anomalies occurring anywhere in the chain.
+Anomalies that might affect supply and demand and allow you to come up with solutions right away.

-As a result, there are fewer risks involved at the supply chain level, and consumers would be able to receive the right products, faster.
+As a result, there are fewer risks involved at the supply chain level.
+Additionally, consumers would receive the right products faster.